-As we’ve mentioned before, IT security on IBM i should be a high priority for anyone running the platform, despite its reputation as a traditionally “safe” environment.
+Despite it's reputation as a traditionally "safe" environment, IT security on IBM i should be a high priority for anyone running the platform.
 And while IBM i is a relatively safe platform, we need to change our mindset around IT security from IBM i being the “most secure” platform to the “most securable” platform.

 Too many companies leave the proverbial key under the doormat.
 You can have the most secure deadbolt on the market, but if you make the key accessible it doesn’t matter.
 Likewise, IBM i can easily become insecure if your organization doesn’t intentionally design and implement a plan for information security.